cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 !!!
 Seealso "Certificates"
     Please refer to the ["Certificates"](certificates.md)
-    page for more details on how Cloud Native PostgreSQL supports TLS certificates.
+    page for more details on how CloudNativePG supports TLS certificates.

-The Cloud Native PostgreSQL operator has been designed to work with TLS/SSL for both encryption in transit and authentication, on server and client sides.
-Clusters created using the CNP operator comes with a Certification Authority (CA) to create and sign TLS client certificates.
-Through the `cnp` plugin for `kubectl` you can issue a new TLS client certificate which can be used to authenticate a user instead of using passwords.
+The CloudNativePG operator has been designed to work with TLS/SSL for both encryption in transit and authentication, on server and client sides.
+Clusters created using the CNPG operator comes with a Certification Authority (CA) to create and sign TLS client certificates.
+Through the `cnpg` plugin for `kubectl` you can issue a new TLS client certificate which can be used to authenticate a user instead of using passwords.

 Please refer to the following steps to authenticate via TLS/SSL certificates, which assume you have